 TICKET VALID FOR VISITING ALL THE EXHIBITIONS

-He is a two-time Pulitzer Prize winner for Breaking News Photography (2008 and 2019) and has curated and edited all seven Pulitzer Prizes awarded to the Reuters Pictures team.
-His other accolades include POY.org’s Photographer of the Year (Freelance – Agency), POY.org’s Community Awareness Award, and the International Center for Photography’s Infinity Award.
+Throughout his 30 years with Reuters, Adrees has been based in Houston, Los Angeles, Bangkok, Islamabad, and New York, covering the frontlines across Asia, the Middle East, and the Americas.
+He is a two-time Pulitzer Prize winner for Breaking News Photography (2008 and 2019), and has curated and edited seven Pulitzer Prizes awarded to the Reuters Pictures team.
+His accolades also include POY.org’s Photographer of the Year (Freelance – Agency) and the International Center for Photography’s Infinity Award.